cmur2/dyndnsd/README.md

 NSD is a nice, open source, authoritative-only, low-memory DNS server that reads BIND-style zone files (and converts them into its own database) and has a simple configuration file.

-A feature NSD is lacking is the [Dynamic DNS update (RFC2136)](https://tools.ietf.org/html/rfc2136) functionality BIND offers but one can fake it using the following dyndnsd.rb configuration:
+A feature NSD is lacking is the [Dynamic DNS update (RFC2136)](https://tools.ietf.org/html/rfc2136) functionality BIND offers, but one can fake it using the following dyndnsd.rb configuration:

 ```yaml
 host: "0.0.0.0"